oracle/docker-images/OracleCoherence/docs/0.setup/README.md

     `$ sh buildDockerImage.sh -s`

+9. As these example uses Docker Machine the virtual machines need to be configured to correctly route Coherence multicast traffic over the correct network interface.
+A Docker Machine VM has multiple NICs and inter-machine multicast traffic will only work over one of them.
+The following step would not normally be required on Docker hosts that are real physical boxes or that are configured to correctly route multicast traffic.

+    Run the followin commands to route multicast traffic over the eth1 interface, which is externally visible to other machines:

+    `docker-machine ssh coh-demo0 'route add -net 224.0.0.0 netmask 224.0.0.0 dev eth1`

+    `docker-machine ssh coh-demo1 'route add -net 224.0.0.0 netmask 224.0.0.0 dev eth1`

 There should now be three Docker Machine VMs running, one running the Consul key store and two with the `oracle/coherence:12.2.1.0.0-standalone` image installed.